Stormwater Management

 An electronic plan set is required with every application.
 Be prepared to come with an ftp site url location, thumb or jump drive with plans for downloading.

-A performance bond is required for every land disturbing project.
-(CIP projects excluded).
+A performance surety is required for every land disturbing project except Capital Improvement Projects (CIP).

-• Developer's Agreement (DA) must be signed and submitted along with the bond.
-The DA must be signed by the director.
-(This can take up to a week.)
+- A Developer's Agreement (DA) must be signed and submitted along with the surety.
+The DA must be signed by the director (this can take up to a week).

-• Bonds can be paid by check, surety bond, or an irrevocable letter of credit.
+- Surety can be paid by bond, check, or an irrevocable letter of credit.

-• Should you not complete your project, you bond can be called and used towards stabilizing the site.
+- Should you not complete your project, your surety can be utilized towards stabilizing the site.

 Useful Links